Cassam Uteem: Ancestry and family life

 In the 1800s Cassam Uteem's ancestors migrated from the historic city of Azamgarh's Village Dubawan, Uttar Pradesh in India.

-He is married to Zohra Uteem and they have three children: Reza Uteem, Dilshaad Uteem and Oomar Uteem.
+He married Zohra Jahangeer and they have 3 children: Reza Uteem, Dilshaad Uteem and Oomar Uteem.
+However, Oomar Uteem died in 2007.
+They also have 10 grandchildren.

 Political career

 In the 1960s, Cassam Uteem was a youth leader and social worker who was actively involved in the local community during colonial times that preceded the 1968 Independence of Mauritius.
-He became a leading member of leftist political party the Militant Movement of Mauritius (MMM).
+He became a leading member of leftist political party the Mauritian Militant Movement (MMM).
 In 1969 he was elected Councillor of the City of Port Louis at the Municipal Elections, a position in which he remained for several years before becoming city's Lord Mayor in 1986.

 Cassam Uteem was elected a member of the Mauritian Legislative Assembly in 1976.
 He was re-elected as a member of Parliament in 1982, 1983, 1987 and 1991.
 In 1982 and 1983, he held the portfolio of Minister of Employment, Social Security and National Solidarity.
 In 1990, he became Deputy Prime Minister and Minister of Industry and Industrial Technology.
-When he formed part of the Opposition in Parliament he was “Opposition Whip” and Chairman of the “Public Accounts Committee.”
+When he formed part of the Opposition in Parliament he was "Opposition Whip" and Chairman of the "Public Accounts Committee."

+Following the establishment of a republic on 12 March 1992, the last Governor-General, Sir Veerasamy Ringadoo, became the first President.
+However, this was under an interim arrangement, and Cassam Uteem was nominated to serve as President for a five-year term with effect from 30 June of that year.

 On 15 February 2002, he resigned from office, after refusing to sign a controversial anti-terrorism bill, namely PoTA, into the constitution.
 His term would have ended in June 2002.
 He was replaced as president by Angidi Chettiar.